c6o/docs/content/guides/usage/running-a-dev-profile.md

 ![](../../_media/app/dashboard-getting-started.png)

-To run a dev profile, select one from the "Development Profiles" menu items.
+To run a Development Profile, select one from the "Development Profiles" menu items.
 ![](../../_media/app/menu-dev-profile-run.png)

 The command will start running and the dashboard will show a "busy" indicator while the session starts up: